LemmenAid/surf-spot-finder/README.md

 ### Project SetUp

-With this being my first Python project, my main goal was to create an application that displayed data successfully from Google Sheets worksheets to the user based on their input.
+With this being my first Python project, my main goal was to create an application that displayed data successfully from Google Sheets worksheets to the User based on their input.

 I collected the surf spot information from several websites, which are linked in the Credits section of this ReadMe.
 I organized the information in a Google Spreadsheet.

 Jump to Credits: [Credits](#credits)

 After that I began by created the major functions to set up the main flow of the application.
 From there I started adding more detail and smaller functions.
-I added validation using while loops, as well as user options using if / elif statements.
-I constantly tested the validation of the user input to make sure that the user would receive the appropriate feedback and the application's flow would not get interrupted.
+I added validation using while loops, as well as User options using if / elif statements.
+I constantly tested the validation of the User input to make sure that the User would receive the appropriate feedback and the application's flow would not get interrupted.

-Once I got the logic up and running I started adding functions that would enhance user experience, like the slow_print and the clear_terminal functions.
+Once I got the logic up and running I started adding functions that would enhance User experience, like the slow_print and the clear_terminal functions.

 ### Google Sheets

 The worksheet is accessed by myself as the only Editor but I included a View only link to show the distribution of data for the project.

 [View the Google Sheet here.](https://docs.google.com/spreadsheets/d/1KqClUKt4qPwd4cuOM1b8-stC4H44OkL4tIA6QGkQJs0/edit?usp=sharing)

+The Google Spreadsheet contains a sheet for each County, where the information for the surf spots in that County are stored.
+This way it would be easy to add information on surf spots and Counties in the furture.

 ![Google-sheet](README-files/google-sheet.png)